 At the beginning, when the exercise is performed on a bigger circle, it is called a working-pirouette.

-In the pirouette, the horse remains equally bended through the spine from the neck to the tail during this exercise.
+In the pirouette, the horse remains equally bended through the body from head to tail during this exercise.
 The bending is in the direction of the movement.

 The hind legs move over a smaller surface than the front legs.
 This makes the hind legs bend more and enables the horse to collect.
 The pirouette can be ridden in walk, trot, canter and piaffe.
 There are ¼, ½ and complete pirouettes.